PySimpleGUI/PySimpleGUI/docs/index.md

 ![robot remote](https://user-images.githubusercontent.com/13696193/44959958-ff9b7000-aec4-11e8-99ea-7450926409be.jpg)

 This window has 2 button types.
-There's the normal "Simple Button" (Quit) and 4 "Realtime Buttons".
+There's the normal "Read Button" (Quit) and 4 "Realtime Buttons".

 Here is the code to make, show and get results from this window: